 - Transportation and Ticket Center (TTC)

-The EPCOT Monorail and Express Monorail both start at the TTC and offer express round-trip service to EPCOT and the Magic Kingdom.
+The Express Monorail starts at the TTC and offer express round-trip service to the Magic Kingdom.

 The Monorail system starts 30 minutes prior to the earliest park opening until one-hour after the latest park closing, so you’ll never have to worry about not making it for an early morning breakfast dining reservation OR making it back after an evening Extra Magic Hours event.